lmi888/iih/README.md

 # iih
-Files from Interneting is hard website https://internetingishard.com
+Exercises from Interneting is hard website https://internetingishard.com